SBS Senior Celebration FAQs

 • Do graduates with special honors receive special sashes?

-If you have received special honors and have sashes or cords to represent them, by all means please wear them.
+If you have received special honors and have sashes or cords to represent any special honor, by all means please wear them.
 However, because not all final GPAs have been tallied by Commencement Weekend, a full listing of honors recipients is not available, and therefore no special sashes will be available from the College.

 • How should I plan for the weather?